Kanan-Shah/Big-Baket-Data-Analysis-Using-SQL/README.md

 **Rating and Price Correlation:** Studying the relationship between product prices and their ratings to determine if higher-priced products tend to have better ratings.

 **Market Insights:** Drawing conclusions that can help businesses optimize pricing strategies and marketing efforts.
+## Conclusion
+In this project, we analyzed the Big Basket dataset using SQL to gain insights into the e-commerce product landscape.
+By performing various data analysis tasks, we were able to uncover several key trends and patterns that can influence business strategies, pricing models, and marketing efforts.